Dalimil/Find-and-Replace-Browser-Extension/README.md

 #### Context Menu
 User can select text on the page and, after right-clicking the selection, search for the text using the extension.
 This should open the extension search widget and/or replace the current 'Find' input field with the selected text.

 UPDATE: The background page cannot open the pop-up(https://stackoverflow.com/questions/5544256/chrome-extensionhow-to-pragmatically-open-the-popup-window-from-background-htm).
-It cannot be opened programmatically - the user must click on the browser action to open it.
-But we can inject a content script that creates a floating div mimicking our search widget.
+It cannot be opened programmatically - the user must click on the browser action or press the keyboard shortcut to open it.
+But we can inject a content script that creates a floating div in the page with a hint text suggesting the user should press the keyboard shortcut to open the find & replace widget.

 ### Scope of Search